-ASD is a group of neurodevelopment disorders characterized by three core behavioral features: stereotypical repetitive behaviors, impaired social interaction and deficits in communication.
-ASD is also characterized by a significant heterogeneity in genetic background, phenotype and clinical presentation.
+ASD is a group of Neurodevelopmental disorder characterized by three core behavioral features: stereotypical repetitive behaviors, impaired social interaction and deficits in communication.
+ASD is also characterized by significant heterogeneity in genetic background, phenotypical and clinical presentation.

-It is a highly common condition with an estimated prevalence of 1 in 59 school-aged children in the United States (Centers for Disease Control and Prevention).
-Estimates for EU are 1 in 100.
-This equates to approximately 10 million patients in Europe and North America.
+ASD is a highly common condition with an estimated prevalence of 1 in 59 school-aged children in the United States (Centers for Disease Control and Prevention) and 1 in 100 in the EU.
+Estimates are 10 million patients in Europe and North America.

 ASD has a significant impact on the long-term quality of life of people living with the condition and their families and represents a considerable burden to both healthcare economies and society.
 There is currently no cure for ASD.